fwmechanic/file-collection-searcher/README.md

 Other name conventions are coming into use for other types of media.
 The names are of significance to this facility for the following reasons:
   * copyright year needs to be extracted for search-result presentation (sorting).
   * disambiguation of file format descriptor vs. file title, allowing different-format files of the same title to be compressed for search-result presentation.

-### Caveats

-  * Support for downloading "many files per thing" (e.g. a zip of an entire music album) does not yet exist.
-It's on my to-do list to leverage the nginx mod_zip module to accomplish on the fly zipping at client download time.

 ## Helpful Sources
   * [SO::nginx-static-file-serving-confusion-with-root-alias]( https://stackoverflow.com/questions/10631933/nginx-static-file-serving-confusion-with-root-alias)